Australian Labour union pushes for Maersk involvement in negotiations with Svitzer AU

 Negotiations between Svitzer Australia and the unions have been ongoing for three years.
 According to Svitzer, "the step was taken in response to industrial action, which has made it difficult for it to run its operations."
 Svitzer claimed that the industrial action its employees took cost the company more than 2,000 hours of work stoppage since 20 October 2022.

-Source: Maritime Union of Australia, Shipping Watch, Svitzer
+Source: Shipping Watch, Maritime Union of Australia, Svitzer